Vitiligo: Skin camouflage

-De-pigmenting
+Depigmenting

-In cases of extensive vitiligo the option to de-pigment the unaffected skin with topical drugs like monobenzone, mequinol, or hydroquinone may be considered to render the skin an even color.
+In cases of extensive vitiligo, the option to depigment the unaffected skin with topical drugs like monobenzone, mequinol, or hydroquinone may be considered to render the skin an even color.
 The removal of all the skin pigment with monobenzone is permanent and vigorous.
-Sun-safety must be adhered to for life to avoid severe sunburn and melanomas.
+Sun safety must be adhered to for life to avoid severe sunburn and melanomas.
 Depigmentation takes about a year to complete.

 History

 Descriptions of a disease believed to be vitiligo date back to a passage in the medical text Ebers Papyrus c.
 1500 BC in ancient Egypt.
 Also, the Hebrew word "Tzaraath" from the Old Testament book of Leviticus dating to 1280 BC (or 1312 BC) described a group of skin diseases associated with white spots, and a subsequent translation to Greek led to continued conflation of those with vitiligo with leprosy and spiritual uncleanliness.

-Medical sources in the ancient world such as Hippocrates often did not differentiate between vitiligo and leprosy, often grouping these diseases together.
+Medical sources in the ancient world, such as Hippocrates, often did not differentiate between vitiligo and leprosy, often grouping these diseases together.
 The name "vitiligo" was first used by the Roman physician Aulus Cornelius Celsus in his classic medical text De Medicina.

 The term vitiligo is believed to be derived from "vitium", meaning "defect" or "blemish".

 Society and culture

-The change in appearance caused by vitiligo can affect a person's emotional and psychological well-being and may create difficulty in becoming or remaining employed, particularly if vitiligo develops on visible areas of the body, such as the face, hands or arms.
+The change in appearance caused by vitiligo can impact a person's emotional and psychological well-being.
+It may create difficulty in becoming or remaining employed, particularly if vitiligo develops on visible areas of the body, such as the face, hands, or arms.
 Participating in a vitiligo support group may improve social coping skills and emotional resilience.

+Notable people with vitiligo

-Notable cases include US pop singer Michael Jackson, Canadian fashion model Winnie Harlow, New Zealand singer-songwriter Kimbra, US actor David Dastmalchian and Argentine musician Charly García.
-French actor Michaël Youn is also affected, as is former French Prime Minister Édouard Philippe, the TV host, model and former Miss Colombia 2007, Taliana Vargas.
+Notable cases include American pop singer Michael Jackson, American rapper Krizz Kaliko, Canadian fashion model Winnie Harlow, New Zealand singer-songwriter Kimbra, American actor David Dastmalchian and Argentine musician Charly García.
+Professional wrestler Bryan Danielson and French actor Michaël Youn are also affected, as is former French Prime Minister Édouard Philippe, Miss Universe Egypt 2024 Logina Salah, former Roman Catholic priest, Governor of Pampanga and TV host Eddie Panlilio, and model and former Miss Colombia 2007 Taliana Vargas.

+In popular culture

+The Adult Swim animated sitcom The Boondocks satirizes the idea of vitiligo in Uncle Ruckus, one of the show's characters.
+Ruckus, who is black, frequently claims to be white, often stating that he has "Re-vitiligo, the opposite of what Michael Jackson had."
+He frequently uses this argument to maintain that he is actually white, leading him to commit delusional and racist antics in nearly every episode.